OpenRouterTeam/openrouter-runner/README.md

 # Quickstart

 For those familiar with the OpenRouter Runner and wanting to deploy it quickly.
-This means you have already set up the [prerequisties](#prerequisites) and can start deploying.
+This means you have already set up the [prerequisites](#prerequisites) and can start deploying.

 1. **Navigate to modal directory.**